 Jelle Hoste was born on 24/06/1995 in Roeselare, Belgium.
-He is a full-time IT consultant with Delaware and a parttime CrossFit athlete.
+He is an IT consultant with Delaware and a parttime CrossFit athlete.
 Sports have been a big part of his life.
 It started with soccer, fitness and running, but judo was the first sport he really fell in love with.
 For more than 14 years he practiced judo, was part of the national team during his studies and managed to win some national titles.

 In 2016 Jelle got to know CrossFit for the first time.
 A new box “CrossFit Kortrijk” came into town and a friend told him it might be a good sport in addition to his current training routine.
 One month later he was already competing for the first time.
 The result was not what he wanted it to be, but it made him very hungry to get better, stronger, faster, and fitter.

 The was no competition, no gym to train, no community, nothing… But the grind continued in his attic.
-After almost two years without competition his first peak moment was the Marseille Throwdown.
+After almost two years without competition his first peak moment was the Marseille Throwdown in 2021.
 As he took home the silver medal, he was convinced that he was on the right track.
 Two months later he participated in the Madrid Championships.
 This was his biggest competition so far and he participated with no expectations at all.
 After three days of war, he managed to take third place in a field of professional athletes.

 Have look at the results page to find out more achievements.